We all want to have our content to be ranked first on Google and other search engines as Bing/Yahoo as well. But how can we do that?

-The downside is that you will not get enough parameters about specific keyword as you will get out of GKP or Jaaxy.
+The downside is that you will not get enough parameters about specific keywords as you will get out of GKP or Jaaxy.

 You type your Keyword inside the Jaaxy and it automatically gives you 20 different search results, based on your original KW.

-What I love about Jaaxy is that all results you have at one place as per screenshot below.
+What I love about Jaaxy is that all results you have in one place as per the screenshot below.

-Let’s mention only most important data Jaaxy gives us:
+Let’s mention only the most important data Jaaxy gives us: